Ohood-Alharbi/Traffic-Accident-Detection-via-Deep-Learning/README.md

 *	SKlearn
 *	keras
 *	Tensorflow
-and other Python libraries or tools will use if needed.
+and other Python libraries or tools will be used if needed.

 ## Developers:
 * [Ohood Alharbi](https://github.com/Ohood-Alharbi)